MihaiHMO/VSDhdp/README.md

 ![](Imgs/l3-9.png)
 ![](Imgs/l3-10.png)

 ### Sequential optimizations for unused outputs

 The logic that will not affect the output will be optimized , eliminated.

-The following example show:
-For the first code q is affected just by count[0] so the circuit will be simple.
+- In the first code, `q` is affected just by `count[0]` so the circuit will be simplfified.

-In case the counter is using all 3 bits to the output will contain all flops that affect the 3 bits.
+- In the second code  - the counter is using all 3 bits, so the output will contain all flops that affect the 3 bits.
 ![](Imgs/l3-11.png)

 # Day 4 - GLS, blocking vs non-blocking and Synthesis-Simulation mismatch
 Gate level syntesis is needed because :
 - we need to verify the correctness of the design after synthesis
-- RTL does not contain the notion of timing so now with the specific gate implemenation the design timing must be met
+- RTL does not contain the notion of timing
+- with specific gate level implemenation the design timing can be modeled more accurate
 - GLS needs to run with delay annotation ( for this the gate level models must be timing aware)

 ![](Imgs/d4-1.png)

-Syntesis Mismatch
+### Syntesis Mismatch
++ Missing sensitivity list:
-- Missing sensitivity list: Simulators work based on "activity " ( a change in input will triger a change in output ).
-There are cases when for "always" sblocks are specified less signals that will trigger the changes in the design.
-So in simulation will not behave as expected.
+- Simulators work based on "activity " ( a change in input will triger a change in output ).
+- When for "always" blocks are specified less signals needed to trigger the changes in the design - simulation will not behave as expected.

+![](Imgs/d4-2.png)

-- Blocking vs Non-Blocking Assignment: inside always block
++ Blocking vs Non-Blocking Assignment: inside `always` block
-	 - `=` Blocking :Execute the statements in order it is written - first statement is evaluated before second statement
+ - `=` Blocking: Execute the statements in order it is written - first statement is evaluated before second statement
-	 - `<=`Non Blocking : Parallel evaluation - executes all "right hand" statements and assigns to "left hand" statement (e.g: `a<=b&c`)
+ - `<=`Non Blocking: Parallel evaluation - executes all "right hand" statements and assigns to "left hand" statement (e.g: `a<=b&c`)
  - It si recommended non blocking for sequential circuits, avoid as much as possible and double check your design on paper

-![](Imgs/d4-2.png)

 ![](Imgs/d4-3.png)

-- Non Standard verilog coding
++ Non Standard verilog coding

-Lab, running iverilog on GLS :

-`iverilog verilog_model_std_cell(2 files in our case)  net_list test_bench `

-`iverilog ../my_lib/verilog_model/primitives.v ../my_lib/verilog_model/sky130_fd_sc_hd.v ternary_operator_mux_net.v tb_ternary_operator_mux.v `

-Ternary example:
 ```
 module ternary_operator_mux (input i0 , input i1 , input sel , output y);
 	assign y = sel?i1:i0;
 	endmodule
 ```

++ Labs, running iverilog on GLS :

+`iverilog ../my_lib/verilog_model/primitives.v ../my_lib/verilog_model/sky130_fd_sc_hd.v ternary_operator_mux_net.v tb_ternary_operator_mux.v `

 ![](Imgs/l4-1.png)

 For synthesis mismatch behavior :